By dentist Dr. Richard Mitchell

 Vast sums of money have gone into researching how to tackle this amyloid plaque build-up, developing drugs that break it down.
 Unfortunately, this line of treatment does not work.

-In 2016, researchers discovered that the sticky amyloid protein plaques in the brains of Alzheimers patients is actually part of the body's defence against bacteria.
+In 2016, researchers discovered that the sticky amyloid protein plaques in the brains of Alzheimers patients is actually part of the body's defense against bacteria.
 At that time, it was still believed that the plaques were the cause of the problem.

 Several research teams since then have concentrated on detecting the bacteria involved in gum disease within the brain of Alzheimers patients.
 They have found that the bacterium p. gingivalis invades and inflames the brain regions affected by Alheimers.